 - Alobar (severe) -- where the brain is not divided and there are severe abnormalities (there is an absence of the interhemispheric fissure, a single primitive ventricle, fused thalmi and absent third ventricle, olfactory bulbs and tracts and optic tracts).

-Children diagnosed with HPE may have a small head (microcephaly), excessive fluid in the brain (hydrocephaly), variable degrees of intellectual disabilities, epilepsy, endocrine abnormalities or abnormalities of other organ systems such as cardiac, skeletal, genitourinary and gastrointestinal.
+Children diagnosed with HPE may have a small head (microcephaly), excessive fluid in the brain (hydrocephaly), variable degrees of intellectual disabilities, epilepsy, endocrine abnormalities, vision abnormalities, or abnormalities of other organ systems such as cardiac, skeletal, genitourinary and gastrointestinal.
 Mildly affected children may exhibit few symptoms and may live a normal life.

 Facial deformities are often present in many children diagnosed with HPE.
 Mild forms of facial abnormalities may include a flat single-nostril nose (cebocephaly), close set eyes (hypotelorism), cleft lip and/or palate, or just one upper middle tooth (single maxillary central incisor).
 More severe facial deformities may include a single central eye (cyclopia), a nose located on the forehead (proboscis) or missing facial features.